Hansh532/chess/README.md

 - When a move in question is very committal and transforms the position in some way that can't be undone

 **Common sense**

-- If you have one legal move, then there is no reason to think about it!
-- Avoid walking around during the game as this can waste precious time.
-- There is almost never a reason to spend more than 10 minutes on one move
-- If you get below 5 minutes, stop notating, stay focused and stay calm.
 - A superior position is better than a time advantage.
 - If you’re opponent is playing quickly, don’t let that affect how quickly you play.
 Take your time on the moves that require thought and decision making
 - If your opponent is in time trouble, don’t play quickly with the intention of trying to flag them, and this can cause you to make mistakes.